top of page

 Here is how to take action and determine your QSBS strategy.

-Take the Gut Check.
-First, ask yourself if the risk and illiquidity are worth it.
+1. Take the Gut Check.
+First, ask yourself if the risk and illiquidity are appropriate for your situation.
 Can you afford the cash to exercise and potentially pay Alternative Minimum Tax (AMT)?
 Can you lock up this money for 3-5 years?
-The answers to these questions will guide your path.

-Verify Eligibility with Your Company.
-Do not guess.
+1. Verify Eligibility with Your Company.
 Send a formal questionnaire to your company's CFO, controller, or legal department.
-Getting a signed attestation letter is the gold standard for proving eligibility.
+Obtaining a signed attestation letter acts as strong evidence of eligibility.

 Attestation Checklist to send to CFO / Head of Finance / Legal: Click here

-Create Your QSBS Vault.
+1. Create Your QSBS Vault.
 Organize your documents now.
 Use a file-retention framework to save every key document, from your exercise confirmation and 83(b) election receipt to the company's 409A valuation.
-This will be your best defense in an audit.

-Navigating QSBS rules is complex, but the payoff can be life-changing.
-It could accelerate goals like early retirement or a dream home by eliminating a huge tax bill.
-The key is proactive planning.
-This means verifying eligibility, documenting everything, and strategically timing your stock option exercise.
+Navigating QSBS rules is complex, but the potential payoff can be significant.
+Proactive planning is key to capturing these benefits.
+This means verifying eligibility, documenting your holdings, and strategically timing your stock option exercise.

 If you hold equity in a startup that might be QSBS-eligible, the stakes are too high to guess.
 Let's build a clear strategy together.
 Schedule a consultation to model your potential tax savings and create your QSBS action plan.